Notes on Scala for Java Programmers

 on the console.
 The program endlessly prints this string every second.

-The program uses the predefined Scala method println
+The program uses the predefined Scala method println instead the like-named Java

-method from System.out
+method from System.out.

-The Timer
+The Timer programa

 in Section 1.4.2 (above) can be

-refined by replacing the function timeFlies
+refined by replacing the function timeFlies by an anonymous

 function [12] as shown below: